Environmental management

 We are also working to streamline and better integrate our environmental and energy management systems with other business considerations, such as quality, occupational health and safety, and business continuity.

-To objectively review our approach to environmental management and our overall performance, we use external disclosures and ratings agencies, such as CDP and the Dow Jones Sustainability Indices (DJSI).
+To objectively review our approach to environmental management and our overall performance, we use external disclosures and ratings agencies, such as CDP and the Dow Jones Sustainability Index (DJSI).

 ISO 14001 certification

 We use ISO 14001 as the framework for our environmental management systems to manage significant environmental aspects, mitigate risks, and optimize opportunities.
 We track the proportion of our cigarette and tobacco-related factories that are certified to ISO 14001.
-Data for the current and past certification of our factories can be found here.
+See data for the current and past certification of our factories.

 *ISO 14001 and ISO 50001 are the internationally recognized standards for environmental management systems and energy management systems, respectively.
 These standards do not prescribe absolute performance requirements.
 Rather, they provide us with a framework to help build effective management systems that deliver continual improvement in environmental and energy performance.

-We are delighted to be included in the CDP’s 'Climate A List' and 'Water A List' for the third consecutive year.
-This clearly reflects our continued efforts to reduce our environmental footprint and expand our transparency in disclosing information.
+We are honored that the JT Group has been recognized on CDP’s A List and for the fifth consecutive year.
+This inclusion reflects our continued efforts to reduce our environmental footprint and expand our transparency in disclosing information.

 A greener approach to procurement

 Green procurement is critical to improving environmental performance.
-We have established a Sustainable Procurement Department.
-The purpose of this department is to lead sustainability related initiatives, mainly for packaging and other relevant categories, support sustainability activities to achieve the JT Group Sustainability targets, and engage with suppliers on sustainability topics through close collaboration.
+We established a Sustainable Procurement department in June 2020.
+This department leads sustainability-related initiatives, mainly for packaging and other relevant categories, supports sustainability activities to achieve the JT Group sustainability targets, and engages with suppliers on sustainability topics through close collaboration.

 In our Japanese operations, we have green procurement guidelines to ensure that the products and services we purchase cause minimal environmental impact.
 These guidelines include lists of green products and services, such as stationery, computers, and transportation services.
 We review and update the guidelines periodically, based on the availability of new products and services, and monitor how many of the listed products and services we purchase.

 Our green procurement approach is not only about purchasing goods and services.
 We also encourage and work with our suppliers to improve their overall environmental management and performance.
 Energy efficiency is one of the key criteria for the purchase of goods and services in our Global Supply Chain division.
-In 2021, we launched the Green Mobility Program in our Tobacco Business.
+In 2021, we launched the Green Mobility Program in our tobacco business.
 The purpose of the program is to help decarbonize our fleet and reduce emissions associated with work-related and private travel.
 The program is supported by our Green Mobility Handbook and communications campaigns across the business.
+In 2022, we concluded work listing the key Non-tobacco materials suppliers that contribute significantly to our carbon footprint.
+In 2023 we will focus on suppliers' climate change programs together and support them to build climate change management programs where necessary.

 Building environmental awareness and expertise